kean/Get/README.md

 let repos = try await client.send(Paths.users("kean").repos.get)
 ```

+Get uses `URLSession` and adds a convenient way to decode network responses using `Decodable` and to model requests using `Request` type.
-Get uses `URLSession` and provides complete access to all of its APIs.
+ provides complete access to all of its APIs.

 ```swift
 // In addition to `APIClientDelegate`, you can also override any methods